ddabruneel/UN-General-Assembly-voting-patterns/README.md

 - The size of the dots ("HDI Score", "Global Peace Index", "State Fragility Index") A legend indicate the meaning of the various colors

-Hovering over a dot displays the country name and more.
+Hovering over a dot displays the country name, Region, Development Status, Cound of Yes Votes for a particular topic, HDI score, Global Peace Index and State Fragility Index.

 ## Data source
 The dataset used was [votes.csv](https://drive.google.com/file/d/0BzCpVV4_zQ2OcmVRTE1PWXJMTkU/view) which was offered as an unofficial dataset.